Biden Issues Major Coastal Protection Before Trump Handover - UrduPoint

 The ban encompasses the entire Atlantic coast and eastern Gulf of Mexico, as well as the Pacific coast off California, Oregon and Washington, and a section of the Bering Sea off Alaska.

-A White House statement said the declaration protected more than 625 million acres (253 million hectares) of waters.
+The White House said more than 625 million acres (253 million hectares) of waters would be protected.

 "As the climate crisis continues to threaten communities across the country and we are transitioning to a clean energy economy, now is the time to protect these coasts for our children and grandchildren," Biden said in a statement.